tamylaa/clodo-framework/docs/INTEGRATION_GUIDE.md

 - **✅ Framework Integration**: Seamless integration with existing domain and feature flag systems
 - **✅ CLI Tools**: Command-line interface for customer management (`lego-customer-config`)
 - **✅ Service Autonomy**: Customer configs can be embedded in individual service repositories
+- **✅ TypeScript Support**: Comprehensive type definitions with 500+ lines of TypeScript interfaces

 **Migration Path**: Use framework tools during development, then copy generated configurations to your service repositories for production deployment.